NebulaModTeam/nebula/README.md

 ## How can I contribute

 Simply submit a pull request.
-Full documentation will be added in the near future in the wiki tab.
+Contribution documentation can be found here: [Wiki](https://github.com/hubastard/nebula/wiki/Setting-up-a-development-environment).